American Red Cross Response to Large Fire in Edgewater

 CHICAGO, IL (MARCH 27, 2018) — The American Red Cross has responded to a large fire that occurred last night in an apartment building on Kenmore in Edgewater.
-This fire affected more approximately 100 people with nearly 50 needing shelter.
+This fire affected more than 50 people.

 Nine volunteer members of the Red Cross Disaster Action Team arrived on scene to provide disaster assistance, including shelter, food, clothing medications and casework.